 I know what you’re thinking...a Lowcountry Shrimp Boil...salad?
 Uuuuuummm...how does that work?

-Well, I promise you it works, and it is probably the most insanely delicious salad I’ve ever eaten in my life.
+Well, I promise you it works, and it is the most delicious salad I’ve ever eaten in my life.
 I adore this salad.
 I daydream about this salad.
 I want to marry this salad and eat it every day for the rest of my life.

 The idea for this recipe came from my favorite restaurant in Charleston, Grace and Grit.
 They’re mostly known for their famous grit flights, shrimp and grits, and boiled peanut succotash, but their “Frogmore Salad” is the real shining star.